Skip to main content

 Teleport sessions to your terminal

-Pull a web session into your local terminal with /teleport or claude --teleport.
+Pull a web session into your local terminal with claude --teleport.
 Teleport verifies you’re in a checkout of the same GHES repository before fetching the branch and loading the session history.
 See teleport requirements for details.

 Plugin marketplaces on GHES